>> Internet Search Results

 Star | Definition, Light, Names, & Facts | Britannica

-star, any massive self-luminous celestial body of gas that shines by radiation derived from its internal energy sources.
-Of the tens of billions of trillions of stars composing the observable universe, only a very small percentage are visible to the naked eye.
+A star is any massive self-luminous celestial body of gas that shines by radiation derived from its internal energy sources.
+Of the tens of billions of trillions of stars in the observable universe, only a very small percentage are visible to the naked eye.

 Stars - NASA Science